HollrIt/LoginAndSendHollr/README.md

 ####Get userId and mobileServiceAuthenticationToken for a user
 POST https://hollrit.azurewebsites.net/api/User
-returns: {userId:"authenticated userId","mobileServiceAuthenticationToken":"auth token good for long term, repeated use"}
+Returns: {userId:"authenticated userId","mobileServiceAuthenticationToken":"auth token good for long term, repeated use"}

 *Sample (replace userId and mobileServiceAuthenticationToken with real ones)*